 The time was late July, and the south Georgia weather was especially hot and humid.
 The air-conditioned hospital provided much-needed comfort for the patients and hospital personnel, but I was soon to discover just how essential a cool environment is to the treatment and recovery of surgical patients.
 I had been told the air conditioning unit in the OR had been malfunctioning, but the use of fans had made the situation more tolerable.
 I was confident in my ability to do the appendectomy quickly and be completed in forty-five minutes or less.
 I would have been much less likely to schedule a longer case because of the heat and humidity.
 This was mistake number one!

-By 4 PM on a Friday afternoon, most of the hospital personnel had gone home for the weekend, and the only people left in the hospital were the emergency room staff, the inpatient staff and a few laboratory and x-ray technicians.
-Our anesthetist was Captain Coleman, who was career military and always did an excellent job.
-She was usually very verbal and in addition to keeping me aware of the patient’s condition on the OR table, she would engage in some light-hearted chatter which was not distracting and helped lessen the usual tension in the OR.
+By four PM on Friday afternoon most of the hospital personnel had gone home for the weekend.
+The only people left in the hospital were the emergency room staff, the inpatient staff and a few laboratory and x-ray technicians.
+Our anesthetist was Captain Coleman, who was career military and very skilled in her profession.
+She was very verbal, and in addition to keeping me aware of the patient’s condition during procedures she would engage in light-hearted chatter which helped lessen the usual tension in the OR.

 At the beginning of the procedure I noticed that she had decided to simply mask the patient rather than insert an endotracheal tube which is routine for every major operation.
 She knew I was able to do an appendectomy quickly and rather than traumatize the child unnecessarily she could keep him asleep safely by mask for the forty to forty-five minutes needed.
 That was a mistake number two!